 Amano for their floral arrangements | 66-68 Tyler St

 Amano fits the bill for an Instagrammable restaurant with their thoughtfully curated and dainty floral arrangements.
 Use the backdrop of the floral arrangements for an aesthetically pleasing story post, and why not enjoy a freshly made pastry and espresso while you’re there?
-The aesthetics don’t stop at the decor either with the dinner menu made with fresh and seasonal ingredients which create a vibrant photo opportunity.
+The aesthetics don’t stop at the decor either with the dinner menu made with fresh and seasonal ingredients making for vibrant photo opportunities.

 Ghost Donkey for their lights | Level 2, 1 Queen St

-The newly opened Ghost Donkey is a tequila and mezcal bar with New York City origins, and the decor represents their larger than life ethos.
+Located in Commercial Bay, Ghost Donkey is a tequila and mezcal bar with decor to represent their larger than life ethos.
 With colourful neon and fairy lights, your spicy margarita will look flawless on your Instagram.
 The low level lighting is also incredibly flattering for group pictures, making sure everyone’s best features are in the spotlight.

 Inspired by the laneways of Melbourne and the Snickelways of York, the city centre's very own Snickel Lane is tucked between Fort Lane and Commerce St – making it a convenient place to stop by if you are near Britomart, heading to Spark Arena, or close by on Queen St or High St. Snickel Lane is a stylish laneway which offers up a plethora of photo opportunities.
 The laneway itself is created with a kooky selection of recycled materials such as old butcher tiles and recycled barn timber.
 This is further complemented by art made by students at ELAM School of Fine Arts.
-The businesses within Snickel Lane are varied and full of life, from Snickel Lane Florist, Mad Samurai Japanese, and the tapas bar Madriz.
+The businesses within Snickel Lane are varied and full of life, from Snickel Lane Florist, Mad Samurai Japanese, and the wine and mezcal bar, La Fuente.

 The Conservatory for their “living” wall of plants | 1-17 Jellicoe St